 About the Coordinated Care Initiative

 The state Medi-Cal program and the federal Medicare program have partnered to start a new project to improve care for California’s seniors and people with disabilities who are dually eligible for both of the public health insurance programs, “dual eligible beneficiaries.”
-This project, the Coordinated Care Initiative (CCI), will take place in eight counties: Alameda, Los Angeles, Orange,* Riverside, San Bernardino, San Diego, San Mateo, and Santa Clara.
+This project, the Coordinated Care Initiative (CCI), will take place in seven counties: Los Angeles, Orange,* Riverside, San Bernardino, San Diego, San Mateo, and Santa Clara.
 The CCI has two parts:

 - Cal MediConnect: All of a beneficiary’s medical, behavioral health,** long-term institutional, and home-and community-based services will be combined into a single health plan.
 This will allow your providers to better coordinate your care and make it simpler for you to get the right care at the right time in the right place.